pzhine/inyourland-rn/docs/server.md

 ## Startup

 * should scan the network for chromecast devices
-* should start playing video sources and
+* should start playing video sources and for each stream

-  * query each chromecast for a current play position
+  * query chromecast for a current play position
   * set a timer for the next scene advance

 ## API

-* `GET /scene/:mediaid`
-  * returns current scene index for the specified stream
 * `GET /session/new`
   * should start session timer
   * returns a sessionid